 Product availability in a multi-warehouse company

 We wrote about product segmentation quite a bit already on our page.
 We recommend you go through our older texts on this topic to get a better idea.
-For now, we will fast forward this text into saying that product segmentation leads to dividing your items in your portfolio into three categories:
+For now, we will fast forward this text to say that product segmentation leads to dividing the items in your portfolio into three categories:

-• Losers – Your inventory trash creating nothing but loss
+- Losers – Your inventory trash creates nothing but loss

 You may choose to look at product segmentation from the perspective of the whole company, and you may choose to do so from the perspective of each warehouse.
 What might be a winner in one location could be a loser in another.
 You can make these views quite easily in our app.